chousemath/TIPS_oracle/report.md

 > After performing a few benchmarks, we found that removing color from our image data before training our image classifier could reduce our training times by up to 30% without any significant difference in classification accuracy.
 As a result, we converted our images to black-and-white throughout the development process of our image classifier.
 We did this again using the Python library for OpenCV.

+#### *(Part 1) Image Transformations

+> Because we did not have enough images to train our classifier, we expanded our dataset by performing transformations on the images we already had to generate new, modified images.
+We again used OpenCV to perform the image transformations listed below.
+Each transformation generated at least one new image that we could add to our dataset.

+#### *Types of Image Transformations*

+* `Image Translation`: Shifting the entire image left, right, up, or down allowed us to generate multiple new images from a single image.
+* `Image Rotation`: Like `Image Translation`, by rotating the image by varying degrees, we were able to generate multiple new images.
+* `Adding Salt-Pepper Noise`: We were able to generate new images by adding varying amounts of [salt-pepper noise](https://www.researchgate.net/profile/Atta_Rahman2/publication/280314734/figure/fig4/AS:307983025229827@1450440283959/Recovered-image-from-salt-and-pepper-noise.png) to our images.
+* `Adding Gaussian Noise`: We were able to generate new images by adding varying amounts of [Gaussian noise](https://www.researchgate.net/profile/Jianhua_Wu3/publication/272201387/figure/fig7/AS:614046587957254@1523411523349/Decrypted-images-Barbara-and-Peppers-with-different-Gaussian-noise-intensities-k.png)
+* `Cropping`: We generated additional images by auto-cropping our images so that objects in our images that were not the main vehicle were removed (as much as possible).
+We did this using the Python [smartcrop library](https://github.com/smartcrop/smartcrop.py) combined with OpenCV.